CQCL/pytket-qirpass/CONTRIBUTING.md

 python -m unittest
 ```

-To run the full set of tests, whuich take a few minutes, run the above command
+To run the full set of tests, which take a few minutes, run the above command
 with the environment variable `PYTKET_QIRPASS_RUN_ALL_TESTS` set.